ChiefBacon/yolo-obs/README.md

 Start with zero and work your way up until you find the correct camera.

 ### Config
-You can write a configuration file based on the example config file, then rename it to `obs-object-detection-cfg.ini`.
+You can write a configuration file based on the example config file, then rename it to `obs-object-detection.ini`.

 ## Support
 If you have any issues, just add an issue on the GitHub page.